Furnace Repair Checklist

 - Ensure the switch is switched to “heat” rather than “off” or “cool.”

 - Ensure the program is displaying the correct day and time and is scheduled to “run.”
 If you’re having problems turning off the program, set the temperature by using the up/down arrows and pressing the “hold” button.
-This will cause the heat to ignite if thermostat settings are a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees above the temperature of the room.